Princess Theatre (Melbourne): Princess's Theatre

-The New Princess Theatre
+The Princess Theatre

 By 1885, the theatre came under the control of "The Triumvirate", a partnership between J. C. Williamson, George Musgrove and Arthur Garner.
 The existing theatre had become rundown, and so the Triumvirate resolved to demolish the existing building.

 The new theatre, designed by architect William Pitt, interiors designed by George Gordon, and built by Cockram and Comely, was completed in 1886 at a cost of £50,000.
 The design is in the exuberant Second Empire style, and the theatre forms part of the Victorian streetscape of Spring Street.
-The theatre re-opened, again, on 18 December 1886, this time simply known as the Princess Theatre, with a performance of Gilbert and Sullivan's The Mikado.
+The theatre re-opened, again, on 18 December 1886, this time simply known as the Princess Theatre, with a performance of Gilbert & Sullivan's The Mikado.

 When completed, it featured state-of-the-art electrical stage lighting, as well as Australia's first sliding or retractable roof and ceiling which provided ventilation from the auditorium.
 The marble staircase and grand foyers were hailed as equal to that of the Paris Opera, the Frankfurt Stadt and the Grand in Bordeaux.

 Williamson left the Triumvirate in 1899 to form his own company, and Musgrove continued operate the theatre until 1910.
+During his time in 1901 the open balconies were enclosed to form larger lounges known as 'wintergardens', which feature large Art Nouveau stained glass windows with depictions of various classical composers.
+This alteration was also designed by William Pitt.
 The Princess came under a rapid succession of different owners until 1915, when Ben Fuller took control.
-Fuller then went into partnership with Hugh J. Ward, and in 1922 they engaged the architect Henry Eli White to extensively renovate the auditorium and foyers, and add the grand copper awning.
+Fuller then went into partnership with Hugh Ward, and in 1922 they engaged the architect Henry Eli White to extensively renovate the building.
+A larger ground level foyer was created, and a new auditorium with fewer posts, in the Adam style, and the grand copper awning was added.
 The New Princess Theatre reopened on 26 December 1922 with a performance of The O'Brien Girl.